 Photography

 Bring a dust proof bag for cameras & accessories.
-Please get consent from the Masai Tribe before taking their photo as they demand a fee!
+Please get consent from the Maasai before taking their photo as they demand a fee!

-We often are asked if it is safe to travel to Kenya.
 Generally, Kenya is a friendly country and very safe.
-However; recent safety concerns from isolated incidences mean that some of our clients don’t want to stay in central Nairobi or Mombasa.
+However; recent safety concerns from isolated incidences mean that some of our clients don’t want to stay in central Nairobi or central Mombasa.
 While most of these areas are safe; we understand your concerns.
 Therefore we can arrange for you to stay out of the city center.
-Such as Giraffe Manor; where inquisitive giraffes are a common site – sticking their heads in everywhere!
+Such as Giraffe Manor; where inquisitive giraffes are a common site.
+Sticking their heads in everywhere!

 Breakfast with giraffe in Nairobi